variantstudios/westlakewine.com/pages/beer-specials/index.md

 description: 'Best beer selection in Greeley, including an eclectic  selection of micro brews and imports.'
 subtitle:
 permalink: /beer-specials/
-pdf_path: /assets/pdf/4.29.16.pdf
+pdf_path: /assets/pdf/website beer ad 4.27.16.pdf
 ---

-The best Beer Selection in Greeley, including an eclectic selection of micro brews. &nbsp;The latest Beer Specials on sale today at Westlake Wine & Spirits.
+The best Beer Selection in Greeley, including an eclectic selection of micro brews.
+The latest Beer Specials on sale today at Westlake Wine & Spirits.

 All sales while supplies last–Sale prices good through Tuesday, May 3, 2016.